Selection Improvements on the Parallel Iterative Algorithm for Stable Matching

 \subsection{Iterative Stable Matching Algorithms}

 When observed in real life through social networks, matchings attempt to converge toward stability through pairing together blocking pairs.
-It has been shown that swapping along blocking pairs at random from any initial matching will almost surely result in a stable matching eventually.
-However, it has also been shown that methods for swapping along specific blocking pairs each iteration may result in indefinite cycling, resulting in a failure to ever converge to stability.
+Roth and Vande Vate have shown that swapping along blocking pairs at random from any initial matching will almost surely result in a stable matching eventually \cite{roth1990random}.
+However, it has also been shown that iterative methods for swapping along specific blocking pairs each iteration may result in indefinite cycling, resulting in a failure to ever converge to stability \cite{knuth1976marriages}.